TheRetroMike/htn-stratum-bridge/README.md

 Note: This does not require pulling down the repo, it only requires that docker is installed.

-`docker run -p 5555:5555 onemorebsmith/kaspa_bridge:latest --log=false` will run the bridge with default settings.
+`docker run -p 5555:5555 onemorebsmith/hoosat_bridge:latest --log=false` will run the bridge with default settings.
 This assumes a local htnd node with default port settings and exposes port 5555 to incoming stratum connections.

 Detailed:

-`docker run -p {stratum_port}:5555 onemorebsmith/kaspa_bridge  --log=false --kaspa={kaspad_address} --stats={false}` will run the bridge targeting a htnd node at {kaspad_address}. stratum port accepting connections on {stratum_port}, and only logging connection activity, found blocks, and errors
+`docker run -p {stratum_port}:5555 onemorebsmith/hoosat_bridge  --log=false --hoosat={htnd_address} --stats={false}` will run the bridge targeting a htnd node at {htnd_address}. stratum port accepting connections on {stratum_port}, and only logging connection activity, found blocks, and errors